gbiggs/rtsprofile/README.txt

 Requirements
 ------------

-rtsprofile uses the new string formatting operations that were introduced in Python 2.6.
+RTSProfile requires Python 2.7.
 It will not function with an earlier version of Python.
 It has not been tested with Python 3 and it is likely that several changes will be necessary to make it function using this version of Python.

-For Ubuntu users, if you are using a version of Ubuntu prior to 9.04, you will need to install a suitable Python version by hand.
-You may want to consider upgrading to Ubuntu 9.04 or later (10.04 offers LTS).

 Installation